ravenscroftj/turbopilot/README.md

 Again I want to set expectations around this being a proof-of-concept project.
 With that in mind.
 Here are some current known limitations.

-As of **v0.0.1**:
+As of **v0.0.2**:
 - The models can be quite slow - especially the 6B ones.
 It can take ~30-40s to make suggestions across 4 CPU cores.
-- I've only tested the system on Ubuntu 22.04.
-Your mileage may vary on other operating systems.
-Please let me know if you try it elsewhere.
-I'm particularly interested in performance on Apple Silicon.
+- I've only tested the system on Ubuntu 22.04 but I am now supplying ARM docker images and soon I'll be providing ARM binary releases.
 - Sometimes suggestions get truncated in nonsensical places - e.g. part way through a variable name or string name.
-This is due to a hard limit on suggestion length.
+This is due to a hard limit of 2048 on the context length (prompt + suggestion).
-- Sometimes the server will run out of memory and crash.
-This is because it will try to use everything above your current location as context during generation.
-I'm working on a fix.

 ## 👏 Acknowledgements